The mention of Performance Management stirs up different emotions among employees and managers and mostly these feelings are negative.

 If this is the case what are they moving towards?
-Dave Calhoun, former GE executive, once said that “the whole point of performance management is to force a conversation.
+Dave Calhoun, a former GE executive, once said that “the whole point of performance management is to force a conversation.
 Many managers absolutely hate to tell employees, rigorously and honestly, where they stand”.
-So does this means that the emphasis of performance management should be placed on training the managers on how to communicate with each other using the tools that they are prescribed as to force a performance conversation?
+So does this means that the emphasis of performance management should be placed on training the managers on how to communicate with each other using the tools that they are prescribed to force a performance conversation?

 Personal performance is only one of the factors of company success.
 Other factors are:

-So, presuming the product/service and the economic environment is good, we can start looking at the factors 3 and 4.
+So, presuming the product/service and the economic environment is good, we can start looking at factors 3 and 4.